Austin Elsey

 Edgar Maldonado

-Edgar Maldonado is an associate professor in the Department of Computer Information Systems at Metropolitan State University of Denver.
+Edgar Maldonado is a professor in the Department of Computer Information Systems at Metropolitan State University of Denver.
 He holds a Ph.D. in information sciences and technology from Pennsylvania State University.
 A native Venezuelan with an extensive professional and academic background in engineering, he has spent several years designing and implementing network solutions and systems internationally.

 He has experience as a software support engineer for banking networks, with projects in Venezuela and the Caribbean.
 Before joining MSU Denver, he worked at an IT consulting firm in Denver.